 Elsa Franke was a young woman born in München around 1900, who volunteered to help in the first world war in 1918, by the time the war already became widely unpopular.
 She is appointed to work as a helper (Helferin) at an army materials deposit department (Materialausgabe) in Biela, where she is given a room in a residential home, together with her roommate Lena.
 She keeps track of her experience in a diary, intermingling descriptions of a war-affected environment and her own young age safe zone, where she does not forget to laugh, hike with her roommate in surrounding nature, play the lute, drink and smoke cigarettes.
 At one point in her diary, she remarks about her own writing: "It is no good [she uses the word 'schön'], but I use it as a way of keeping track of time."

-She could not have imagined that the one who will bring her written impressions to the public, the diary collector Theodor Schmidt, will be no other than the great-grandson of her roommate.
-He discovered this connection at the last moment, as he was ready to resell the diary.
+She would have no idea that the one who will bring her written impressions to the public, the diary collector Theodor Schmidt, will be no other than the grand-grandson of her roommate in Biela.
+Theodor Schmidt discovered this connection at the last moment, as he was ready to resell the diary.
 So she not only kept track of time throughout her diary, one can say, she managed to keep track between generations.

 Theodor Schmidt often curates extracts from the diaries.
 He will display the original and help us gain a bigger picture of his collection.
 A reading from the Elsa Franke diary will accompany the opening.